“‘It was so fun, EXCITING and inspired me to write my own book.” – Participant

 ‘Zephy is writing away right now and Bryah was taking notes throughout.
 Genius work by a fab author.
 Thank you.’ -Parent

-How finding out about local heritage inspired me to write it and how to weave facts into fiction
+How finding out about how my area and local heritage inspired me to write and how to weave facts into fiction.

 Entwines the history of Victorian Crystal Palace as the world’s first theme park.